-Inspired by~\cite{critical}, we carefully re-select datasets widely used in the field of heterophilous problem.
-In order to avoid the flaws of under-sampling and data leakage while maintaining the properties of a real dataset, the selection standards are 1) the number of nodes should be larger than 100 $\times$ (number of classes); 2) the duplication rate should be less than 30\%.
-Based on standard 1, we screen out small datasets such as \texttt{Texas}; based on standard 2, we screen out \texttt{Chameleon} and \texttt{Squirrel}.
-Finally, we choose 10 datasets containing different proportions of heterophilous nodes to highlight the node-level generality of our approach.

-To facilitate comparison with previous papers, we still classify these datasets into homophilous and heterophilous datasets according to their average \textit{NH} values.
+Inspired by~\cite{critical}, we carefully re-evaluate datasets widely used in the field of heterophily problem.
+To circumvent the drawbacks of under-sampling and data leakage while preserving the characteristics of an authentic dataset, our selection criteria are as follows: 1) the number of nodes should exceed 100 times the number of classes; 2) the duplication rate should not surpass 30\%.
+Based on criterion 1, we exclude small datasets like \texttt{Texas}.
+Based on criterion 2, we eliminate \texttt{Chameleon} and \texttt{Squirrel}.
+Finally, we select 10 datasets with varying proportions of heterophilous nodes to emphasize the node-level generality of our framework.
+To facilitate comparison with previous studies, these datasets are still categorized into homophilous and heterophilous groups based on their average \textit{NH} values.